 Whatever track you enter the lab under, I am interested in forming long-term mentoring relationships with talented undergraduates, and will support and encourage you to fully participate in the intellectual life of the lab.
 We will have weekly lab meetings, and you will have the opportunity to collaborate within the lab and the wider department.
 The expected time commitment would be ~10h/week in Fall and Spring, ~20h/week in Summer.

-If you are interested in a position, please email me with the answers to the following questions:
+If you are interested in a position, please email me with short (max one paragraph) full sentence answers to the following questions:

 Prospective graduate students